dev-alt/Pin-N-Grab-Backend/README.md

-# TradeApp Backend
+# Pin'N'Grab Backend

-TradeApp Backend is a robust Express.js application that serves as the backend for a job marketplace platform.
+Pin'N'Grab Backend is a robust Express.js application that serves as the backend for a job marketplace platform.
 It provides a comprehensive set of APIs for user management, job posting, applications, messaging, and reviews.

 ## Features